DaemonLab/Drone-Swarm-InterIIT-2023/docs/Task1.md

 ```python
 client = Drone("192.168.4.1","23")
 ```
-###Connecting and disconnecting the drone
+### Connecting and disconnecting the drone
-For connecting the drone, initalise an object of class pluto and call
+For connecting the drone, initialise an object of class pluto and call
 ```python
 client.connect()
 ```